-I love fudge, so it is about time that I shared the simple recipe that has been in my family forever.
 We grew up eating this treat every holiday season.
 I recently found out that our old family recipe for Marshmallow Cream Fudge is also known as Fantasy Fudge, and is commonly found on the back of a Marshmallow Creme jar!
-So funny right?

 *This post contains affiliate links.